 Sessions are tailored specifically for each couple, focusing on your specific needs with the goal of deeper understanding for each person and for the couple, while ultimately improving overall relationship satisfaction.

 I work with couples once a week, from 5-12 sessions, over a period of weeks or months – depending on the relationship, current situation and circumstances that bring each couple to therapy.
-We work together for longer periods of time if couples decide they want to practice communication skills, understand about their unconscious patterns of relating, their authentic self, or for individual counseling.
+We work together for longer periods of time if couples decide they want to practice communication skills, understand their unconscious patterns of relating, their authentic self, or for individual counselling.

-Each couples therapy session is customized for each couple, because each couple is unique.
+Each couple’s therapy session is customized for each couple because each couple is unique.